gb88/BLEOTA/README.md

 ## 5. Security

-After the creation of BLE server all BLEOTA.begin with the Server pointer
+After the creation of BLE server call BLEOTA.begin with the Server pointer
 ```
 // Create the BLE Device
 BLEDevice::init("ESP32");